gizera01/AutoCutStudio/README.md

 python app.py
 ```

-Or download the latest executable from the Releases section.
+Or download the latest executable from the **Releases** section.

 ---

 # Why AutoCut Studio?

-Professional video editing is repetitive and time-consuming.
+Video editing is often repetitive and time-consuming.

-AutoCut Studio was created to automate repetitive editing tasks, allowing creators to focus on producing content instead of manually cutting silent moments.
+AutoCut Studio was created to automate repetitive editing tasks, allowing creators to spend less time editing and more time creating.

+The long-term vision is to become a complete desktop solution for intelligent video editing.

 ---

 # Project Status

-Current Version

-**Version 1.0**

-Status

-**Actively Developed**
+**Status:** Actively Developed

+The project is continuously evolving and new features will be added over time.

 ---